by processworxag

 Share

-In January 2023, a worker at a hay processing plant in Western Australia, suffered severe injuries after being pulled into a cutting chamber while attempting to clear a blockage on an unguarded conveyor belt.
+A worker at a hay processing plant in Western Australia, suffered severe injuries after being pulled into a cutting chamber while attempting to clear a blockage on an unguarded conveyor belt.
 Despite prior warnings from an external safety consultant in 2022 about the unguarded area, the company failed to act.
 The company’s omission resulted in a serious injury to a worker, leading to a $595,000 penalty.
 This incident serves as a costly reminder that ignoring safety recommendations can have serious personal, legal, and financial consequences.

 The Importance of Acting on Known Hazards